faizan1234567/faizan1234567.github.io/README.md

 Faizan's contributions have been recognized at international forums, including a **Best Paper Award at the 5th IEEE International Conference on Communication Technologies (ComTech-25)**.
 He has also developed and open-sourced the **RRL Dataset**, consisting of over 10,000 annotated images for image fusion and locomotive safety.

-In Fall 2025, he will be joining the prestigious **Cusack Lab at Trinity College Dublin** as a **full-time PhD student**, where he aims to advance research in **computational neuroscience and AI-driven neuroimaging**.
+In Fall 2025, he will be joining the prestigious **Cusack Lab at Trinity College Dublin** as a **full-time PhD student**, where he aims to advance research in **computational neuroscience and AI-driven neuroimaging** and motion correction in infants fMRI data.